wz26/wz26.github.io/others.md

 * I like watching F1 and NFL in my spare time.

-* Here are some photos I took in 2022:
+* Here are some photos I took:

   <img src="photos/2022/spring01.JPG" alt="spring1" width="300" height="200"/>